 1. Non-Standard Construction and Listed Buildings

 Standard home insurance assumes properties are built from brick or stone with slate or tiled roofs.
-Anything outside this is non standard, which includes:
+Anything outside this is non-standard, which includes:

 • Houses with flat or thatched roofs;